mahmoudmostafa0/Throne/README.md

 Written in C#, currently targeted at the patches of late 2014.
 The goal of the Throne project aims to create a stable server platform for Conquer Online.

-Currently, I would call the project "confused"
+Currently, I would call the project confused.
 There are, in a few cases.. different implementations of the same thing.
-I'm still learning new, better, cooler ways to do things in C#, so the project isn't pure as I would like.
+I'm still learning new-to-me, better, cooler ways to do things in C#, so the project isn't pure as I would like.

 Development was originally Mono, but moved to Visual Studio.
 The project could be ported with some effort.
 ******************************